-Tips to doing inventory on water utilities asset management
+Tips for doing inventory on water utilities asset management

-In the context of water utility asset management, Ross shared that the area that’s a bit challenging in building an asset inventory are pump stations and treatment plants.
+In the context of water utility asset management, Ross shared that the areas that are a bit challenging in building an asset inventory are the pump stations and treatment plants.

 Undertaking pipe inventory.
 Pipe inventory is actually not too bad because they’re pretty distinct elements, he said.
 He added that doing an inventory of pipes is just a matter of how you’re grouping your hydrants, valves, tees and other assets like that more than anything.

 Dealing with pump stations and treatment plants.
 Ross advised that when dealing with pump stations and/or larger more complex treatment plants what they did in New Zealand was: